Shared office

 Definition of a shared office

-A shared office is a workspace (with little or no partitioning) occupied by several people.
+A shared office is a workspace (with little or no partitioning) that is occupied by several people.

 Several possible names

-This type of office design can be used in a variety of ways and is known by many names:
+This type of office layout can be used in different ways and have several names:

-• Corpoworking is a space shared by employees of the same company, but which can also welcome outsiders.
+• Corpoworking, which is a space shared by employees of the same company, but which can also accommodate people from outside the company.

-• Coworking is a public space where employees, freelancers and small businesses share the same resources (kitchens, meeting rooms, offices, etc.).
+• Coworking, which is a public space for employees, freelancers or small businesses who share the same resources (kitchens, meeting rooms, offices, etc.).

-• Anopen space is a shared workspace, with desks, computers, adapted equipment and more.
-Open spaces can be found in coworking and corpoworking facilities, as well as within certain companies.
+• The open space is a shared workspace, consisting of desks, computers, adapted equipment, etc. These open spaces can be found in coworkings and corpoworking spaces or within certain companies.

-The shared office may be considered flex office by some organizations, but the nomadic office goes further than a simple shared workspace.
-In fact, the notion of reorganizing spaces comes into play in order to meet the needs and expectations of employees, which have changed considerably since the health crisis in particular.
+The shared office can be considered as flex office by some organisations, but the nomadic office goes further than a simple shared workspace.
+Indeed, the notion of reorganisation of spaces comes into play in order to meet the needs and expectations of employees, which have greatly evolved since the health crisis in particular.

 What does a shared office consist of?

-Shared workspaces can be equipped with open spaces, a large meeting room, phone boxes for hybrid meetings, or other services.
-Shared offices often benefit from all the necessary office equipment, such as ergonomic chairs, a good Internet connection and tools providing up-to-date information on space availability.
+Shared workspaces can be equipped with open spaces, a large meeting room, phone booths for hybrid meetings, or other services.
+Shared offices often benefit from all the necessary office equipment, such as ergonomic chairs, a good Internet connection and tools that gather updated information on the availability of spaces.

 Shared offices are popular